celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

-# ODIS RateLimit Structures
+# CIP-40 Sequential Delay Domain

+## Simple Summary

+CIP-40 domain supporting signature-authenticated rate limits defined as a series of time-delayed stages.

 ## Background

-This is a proposed extension to the new ODIS interface put forward in [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md) that aims to specify how rate limits are defined within `Domains`.
-The motivating use case is allowing wallets to define how often users can attempt to recover their account via the scheme outlined in [Cloud backup with PIN encryption](https://www.notion.so/Cloud-backup-with-PIN-encryption-cea30f57bdaf4945a50eba2a42e1b85c), but the design attempts to accommodate any use case for which quota is calculated purely based on time.
+This is an extension to the new ODIS interface put forward in [CIP-40](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0040.md) which specifies a domain supporting signature-authenticated rate limits defined as a series of time-delayed stages.
+The motivating use case is allowing wallets to define how often users can attempt to recover their account via the scheme outlined in [Cloud backup with PIN encryption](https://www.notion.so/Cloud-backup-with-PIN-encryption-cea30f57bdaf4945a50eba2a42e1b85c), but the design attempts to accommodate a number of simmilar rate limiting goals based solely on time.

-## Overview
+## Specification

-We'd like to define a `RateLimit` structure that nests within a `Domain` and specifies an arbitrary sequence of time intervals, where interval $i$ is the `delay` before attempt $i$ can be made against the `Domain`.
+As a starting point, we define a rate limiting structure to describe an arbitrary sequence of time intervals, where interval `i` is the `delay`, relative to attempt `i-1`, before attempt `i` can be made against the domain instance.

-#### simple rate limit
+#### Sequential delay rate limit

 | Attempt      | 1                                   | 2                                                  | 3                                             | 4                                             | 5                                              | 6                                              | 7                                                       |
 | ------------ | ----------------------------------- | -------------------------------------------------- | --------------------------------------------- | --------------------------------------------- | ---------------------------------------------- | ---------------------------------------------- | ------------------------------------------------------- |